VanitasQQ/Lineage2-Server-Interlude/README.md

 # Lineage2 Server Interlude (Multicraft x100)
 Ready-made Lineage 2 Interlude server.
 It is based on the Java kernel.
-(If memory serves me correctly, the kernel is l2jLovely)
+(If memory serves me correctly, the kernel is l2jLovely.
+The server language is Russian.)

 ## Requirements:
 - System: Linux (Ubuntu/Debian/ArchLinux), Windows Xp and higher.